embeddings-benchmark/mteb/docs/adding_a_dataset.md

-# Adding a Task
+# Adding a Dataset

-To add a new task to MTEB, you need to do three things:
+To add a new dataset to MTEB, you need to do three things:

 1) Implement a task with the desired dataset, by subclassing an abstract task
 2) Add metadata to the task